Grady the Cow: Later life and legacy

 Grady was a local celebrity for the rest of her life.
+In the aftermath of the incident, thousands of visitors flocked to the farm, which was just one mile from Route 66.
+The farm continued to receive hundreds of daily letters from fans, as well as a box of Florida grapefruits from famed bull Ernesto Jr. who had recently become famous for picking fruit on his hind legs.
+The Machs announced they would sent thank-you notes on customized stationery with Grady's picture because "Grady would want us to do that."

 The March 7, 1949, issue of Life magazine featured a picture taken from the top of the silo that showed Grady trapped inside it; text at one corner of the picture read, "Imprisoned by the concrete walls of a silo, an Oklahoma cow eyes the tiny opening ... through which she entered and later escaped."

-She marched in the Capitol Hill '89ers Parade in Oklahoma City on April 21, 1949.
+On April 21, she marched in the Capitol Hill '89ers Parade in Oklahoma City escorted by 75 mounted horsemen but reportedly "appeared bored by the parade".
 Later that year, she was exhibited at the Oklahoma State Fair.
-Grady went on to become a mother several times; she had four heifers and two bulls.
+She gave birth three more times after the incident for a total of four heifers and two bulls delivered over her life.
+Machs were careful to keep the silo door shut.
 Tourists regularly came to see her on the Mach farm, and she was such a tourist attraction that Mach put up a sign on Route 66 noting her home.
 He kept Grady in a special pen by the road.

-Grady the cow died on July 24, 1961.
+Grady died on July 24, 1961.
 The old silo was torn down in 1997, and a regional hospital was built on the site.

+Ralph Patridge's died in 1990 and his obituary mentioned his heroic cow rescue.
 Two children's books have been written describing and illustrating the story of Grady the Cow.
 The first, The Cow in the Silo, was published in 1950 by Wonder Book Company.
 The second, Grady's In the Silo, won the 2004 Oklahoma Book Award for Children's Literature.
 The story of Grady has also been featured in a school curriculum for kindergarten through second grade published by the Oklahoma State University Extension Service.